 What does the research say?

-The core idea here is that PRP injections take materials from your own body, concentrate them and inject them back into your body.
-The healing process taking place is your own healing process but amplified.
-The benefit here is that with PRP there is never a risk for rejection because the procedure uses your own blood.
+At it’s core, PRP injections are a concentrate of materials from your own body injected back in to amplify your natural healing process.
+The benefit is there isn’t a risk for rejection because the procedure uses your own blood.

-So it sounds pretty perfect right?
-Well let’s look at the research.
-In one of the largest studies conducted on the effectiveness of PRP therapy, 230 patients with “tennis elbow” were treated with either PRP or traditional care.
+In one of the largest studies conducted on the effectiveness of PRP, 230 patients with “tennis elbow” were treated with either PRP or traditional care.
 The study reports that after 24 weeks, about 84% of the patients treated with PRP reported that they felt 25% or greater relief of their pain.
 This is compared to the patients who were treated with traditional care where only 68% reported the same levels of pain relief.

 So what’s the take away?
-Well like I said during our ACL tear discussion, treatment for serious and potentially career altering injuries is never black and white.
-There is no one answer that applies to every dancer.
-As such, you need to look at your injury and your situation and have a discussion with your healthcare provider on what the best road to recovery is.
-For some this may be surgery, for some this may be conservative care and yes for some this may include PRP.
-As dancers we are always looking to avoid invasive forms of care like surgery.
-It is equally important that we give ourselves the best shot at a long and healthy career.
-With this in mind, I felt that giving you all an understanding of PRP and the reality of what you can expect was important.
+Treatment for serious and potentially career altering injuries is never black and white.
+There is no one answer that applies to every dancer or athlete.
+You need to look at your injury and situation and have a discussion with your healthcare provider on what the best road to recovery is.
+For some it may be surgery, for others it may be conservative care, including Plasma Rich Platelet Injections.
+For dancers specifically, it’s equally important that we give ourselves the best shot at a long and healthy career.